In the world of data analysis, there’s not always one clearly appropriate analysis for every research question.

-There are so many factors to take into account, including the research question to be answered, the measurement of the variables, the study design, data limitations and issues, the audience, practical constraints like software availability, and the purpose of the data analysis.
+There are so many issues to take into account.
+They include the research question to be answered, the measurement of the variables, the study design, data limitations and issues, the audience, practical constraints like software availability, and the purpose of the data analysis.

 So what do you do when a reviewer rejects your choice of data analysis?
 This reviewer can be your boss, your dissertation committee, a co-author, or journal reviewer or editor.
-What do you do?

 There are ultimately only two choices: You can redo the analysis their way.
 Or you can fight for your analysis.
 How do you choose?

 Do not be persuaded to do an analysis that will produce inaccurate or misleading results, especially when readers will actually make decisions based on these results.
 (If no one will ever read your report, this is less crucial).